 Is anything more perfect than your baby's skin?
 You can't help but touch and caress it.
-Your baby loves it as much as you do.
+Go right ahead!
+Your baby loves this as much as you do.

 Protecting delicate skin from harm is an important job for a parent.
 Here's what you'll need to know and do.